Scientific name: Phoebastria albatrus

 - Chicks hatch December through January, fledge 5-6 months post-hatch.

-- Thought to be extinct in 1949; Short-tailed albatross is listed as Endangered.
+- Thought to be extinct in 1949; short-tailed albatross is listed as Endangered.
 Current world population is about 3,400 individuals.

 - Chicks were translocated from Japan’s Torishima to Bonin Islands (Mokujima) from 2008-2012 to expand breeding colony range.